 |Joan in a production still from "The Petty Girl"|

-Cummings bumbles around annoyingly (physical comedy really wasn't his strength, he was no Bob Hope), and Conny is mysteriously absent both in reality and in the mind of George for virtually the entire film.
+The film is not perfect.
+George bumbles around annoyingly, and Conny is mysteriously absent both in reality and in the mind of George for virtually the entire film despite presumably being the love of his life - until he meets his new love.
 The plot makes little sense.
 Joan as a professor who blithely gives it all up to be a burlesque dancer, well at least the second part is believable....
 The songs and dances (well, they are more poses than dances) are tepid at best.

 |Joan Caulfield / production still from Henry Levin’s The Petty Girl (1950).|